FormidableLabs/terraform-aws-serverless/README.md

 This project provides a core base module that is the minimum that must be used.
 Once the core is in place, then other optional submodules can be added.

 - **Core (`/*`)**: Provides supporting IAM policies, roles, and groups so that an engineering team / CI can effectively create and maintain `serverless` Framework applications locked down to specific applications + environments with the minimum permissions needed.
 - **X-Ray (`modules/xray`)**: Optional submodule to add needed IAM support to enable AWS X-Ray performance tracing in a Serverless framework application.
-See the [submodule documentation](./modules/xray/README.md).

 ## Integration

 ### Reference project